thib1984/pypodo/README.md

 # pypodo

-**pypodo** (\pipudu\\) is a pip package (or docker image if you want, see below!) : a todolist tool which works with a .todo file positionned the root of the home directory with a mecanism of index and tags.
+**pypodo** (\pipudu\\) is a pip package (or docker image if you want, see below!) : a todolist tool which works with a .todo file positionned the root of the home directory with a mecanism of indexes and tags.

 ## Install/Upgrade/Uninstall

 :warning: Not compatible with python2 who is deprecated!
-Use python3
+Use python3.

 ```
-pip3 install --user pypodo #Installation
+pip3 install pypodo #Installation, use pip if pip3 does not exist
-pip3 install --user pypodo --upgrade #Upgrade
+pip3 install pypodo --upgrade #Upgrade, use pip if pip3 does not exist
-pip3 uninstall pypodo #Uninstall
+pip3 uninstall pypodo #Uninstall, use pip if pip3 does not exist
 ```

 [https://pypi.org/project/pypodo/](https://pypi.org/project/pypodo/)